 Is a GoTo control useful for video astronomy?

-With Alt-AZ or equatorial mounts, a GoTo control is a big advantage because it helps you find objects with the narrow field of view of most videocams.
+With Alt-AZ or equatorial mounts, a GoTo control is a big advantage because it helps you find and track objects with the narrow field of view of most videocams.

 Video Astronomy can be done with fairly small telescopes.
 Can this be expressed